shalini47ch/shalini47ch/README.md

-- Generalist Software Engineer with hands-on experience in frontend development.
+- Generalist Software Engineer with hands-on experience in fullstack development.
-- I’m exploring more about fullstack development focused around Nodejs apart from it I possess sound knowledge of data structures and algorithms
+- Highly proficient in data structures and algorithms, with a keen enthusiasm for tackling novel challenges on a massive scale.
-- I have experience working with neural networks and have published a research paper aimed at assisting individuals with hearing and speech impairments.
+- Have experience working with neural networks and have published a research paper aimed at assisting individuals with hearing and speech impairments.
 - Learning more about building scalable systems
 - Pronouns: She/Her